Bicton, Western Australia: History

-The Swan River Colony was declared by Charles Fremantle in April 1829, however, Bicton was not settled until 1830, when four land grants were given to John Hole Duffield, who had arrived on Warrior in March 1830, Alfred Waylen, Joseph Cooper and William Hapgood.
+The Swan River Colony was declared by Charles Fremantle in April 1829, however, Bicton was not settled until 1830, when four land grants were given to John Hole Duffield, who had arrived on in March 1830, Alfred Waylen, Joseph Cooper and William Hapgood.
 The area was named after the village of Bicton in East Devon, where Duffield had previously had an estate.
 Duffield planted the colony's first commercially-operating vineyard, comprising 5,700 vines, in 1845.
 His son, James Hole Duffield, and another worker, John Luff, died on 30 March 1860 after they were buried alive in what the Perth Gazette called "a lamentable accident" while attempting to sink a well on Duffield's property.

 The Bicton Racecourse was established in 1904 on land leased by the Higham family after the closure of the South Fremantle Racecourse.
 The course was closed in 1917 after the passing of the WA Racing Restrictions Act.
 The former racecourse was subdivided into suburban blocks in 1919, and the Castle Hill area, close to Point Walter, was subdivided in 1921 by Gold Estates.
-Further development occurred after the conclusion of the Second World War.
+Further development occurred after the conclusion of World War II.